 PhonoMultimedia

-Multimedia Creations from Images and Recorded Sound
+Multimedia Using Images and Recorded Sound

-PhonoMultimedia are examples of recorded sound that have been combined with different types of images - magic lantern slides, postcards, book illustrations, artwork, pictures captured on film, video tape, computers, etc.
+PhonoMultimedia are examples of recorded sound that have been combined with different types of images - magic lantern slides, postcards, book illustrations, artwork, pictures captured on film, video tape, computers, etc. There were also some devices which were combinations of a record player and a projector.

 Movie and Cartoon Clips with phonograph connections can be viewed by visiting The Phonograph in the Movies for list of movies and cartoons.